niolabs/docs/docs/docs/system-designer/readme.md

 # System Designer Overview

 The System Designer is the graphical user interface used to build your n.io system.
-Note that your screen may look slightly different as changes are made to the interface.
+Note that your screen may look slightly different than the images in the documentation.

 ## System

 A list of systems is displayed in a column on the left side of the screen.
 The designer automatically creates an abbreviation for each system name.

 ![](/docs/img/vg-system.png)

-To view the system details, click the system name.
+To view the system, click the system name.

 To create a new system, click the "+" icon on the lower left side of the screen.